Skip to main content

 254//!

-255//! fn view(state: &State) -> Element<Message> {
+255//! fn view(state: &State) -> Element<'_, Message> {

 256//! button("I am a styled button!").style(|theme: &Theme, status| {

-257//! let palette = theme.extended_palette();
+257//! let palette = theme.palette();

 258//!